vaxherra/DeepRL-Navigation/README.md

 ### Downloading Unity Environment

+Default linux-based 'Banana' environment is a part of this repository.

-can download it from one of the links below.
+However, in case you work with other systems or want to re-download data yourself - you can download it from one of the links below.
 You need only select the environment that matches your operating system:

 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)